jmasamalo/Appointment/Appointment/README.txt

 TESTING
 ===============
-Kindly note DATE is saved well in DB but not displaying well in the page table (not formatted hence gives just a figure).
 No date picker implemented
 1.)
 Use past date as 2017-02-17 13:09:59 , wont be added to db and validation shows when you click new again 2.)
 Use future date as 2018-05-17 13:09:59, it will add if description is not empty